mweagle/Sparta/docs_source/content/reference/faq.md

 }
 ```

 ### Where can I view my function's `*logger` output?

 Each lambda function includes privileges to write to [CloudWatch Logs](https://console.aws.amazon.com/cloudwatch/home).
-The `*logrus.logger` output is written (with a brief delay) to a lambda-specific log group.
+The `*zerolog.Logger` output is written (with a brief delay) to a lambda-specific log group.

 The CloudWatch log group name includes a sanitized version of your **go** function name & owning service name.